MrJCate/USStockMarket/README.md

 # US Stock Market
-For this project I did to analysis of the overall U.S stock market and the current 3 largest companies based on market cap.
+For this project I did a visual analysis in Tablaeu of the overall U.S stock market and the current 3 largest companies based on market cap.

   - Indexes included: Dow Jones, Apple, Microsoft and Nvidia